Wednesday, December 24, 2008

 encountered unknown dangers (Dragons), they also experienced

-the Marvellous and the Wondrous.
-These Travellers discovered
+the Marvelous and the Wondrous.
+These Travelers discovered

 Treasures both unknown and unimaginable.

-affect on these Travellers.
+affect on these Travelers.
 When they finally did return to their

-these Travellers enchanted the masses with their tales of danger
+these Travelers enchanted the masses with their tales of danger

 and discovery, these masses could never truly understand and